ChainSafe/forest-iac/README.md

 - [ ] Sync testing for PRs.
 - [ ] Export testing for PRs.

+## Pre-commit Hooks

+We've integrated several pre-commit hooks to enhance code quality and security.
+These hooks automatically analyze your code before each commit, ensuring it adheres to best practices and doesn't contain any sensitive secrets, especially important as you plan to run the forest-iac service in this repository.

+## Installation

+To use the pre-commit hooks in this repository, follow these steps:

+- **Install Pip**: If you don't have Pip installed on your system, you can find installation instructions [here](https://pip.pypa.io/en/stable/installation/).

+- **Install the Pre-commit Hooks**: Run the following command in your project's directory to install the hooks:

+    ```bash
+    pre-commit install
+    ```

+That's it!
+From now on, every time you commit changes to your project, these hooks will automatically check your code.

 # 🛠️ Forest Cloud Infrastructure In DigitalOcean

 ## Overview